boxofyellow/do-while-not-queued/README.md

     workflow: ${{ github.WORKFLOW }}
     # Run this for at most 7 iterations
     max-runs: 7
-    # If it runs for more then 10 second, stop checking for new instances and exit
+    # If it runs for a total of more than 10 second, stop checking for new instances and exit
     max-time-seconds: 10
     # Use the provided git hub variable
     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}